Curriculum

 Schedule and hours

 For the majority of the fellowship, your learning schedule includes 10-hour days, five days a week.
-You will take shared neurosurgery call a few times a month on average, including an overnight call and occasional weekend days/nights.
+You will take shared neurosurgery call at the end of the Fellowship, including an overnight call and occasional weekend days/nights.

 Department and faculty